yuxuanxc/tp/docs/UserGuide.md

 Format: `delete-itinerary INDEX`

-* Deletes the itinerary at the specified `INDEX`.
+* Deletes the itinerary at the specified `INDEX` shown in the itinerary panel.
-* The index refers to the index number shown in the displayed itinerary list.
-* The index **must be a positive number** 1, 2, 3, …​

 Examples:
 * `list-itinerary` followed by `delete-itinerary 1` deletes the 1st itinerary from the list.<br>